 Phenomenological Philosophy of Mind

 In addition, I pursue a number of other projects each of which, in its own way, explores the ongoing relevance of phenomenology for contemporary philosophy of mind, philosophy of action, moral psychology, philosophy of psychology and cognitive science.
 In my work, I bring the resources of phenomenology to bear on specific problems left unsolved in philosophy of mind and 4E (embodied, embedded, extended, enactive) cognitive science.
-I do this by showing how supplementing empirical, psychological accounts of cognition with a phenomenological approach brings greater clarity and precision to our understanding of how pre-reflective, bodily experience of time’s passage makes possible self-experience, our sense of agency, and our responsiveness to norms.
+I do this by showing how supplementing empirical, psychological accounts of cognition with a phenomenological approach brings greater clarity and precision to our understanding of how pre-reflective, embodied experience of time’s passage makes possible self-experience, our sense of agency, and our responsiveness to norms.